SonnyRR/GunslingerTF/README.md

 ===========

 The config is written to take the most advantage out of my PC with a moderate graphical sacrifice, it consists of multiple layers and a great deal of features.
-It may be unstable on some machines and I can't guarantee that you are not going to get crashes and stability issues.
-The config is based around in-game customizability and gaining advantage over the enemy.
+It may be unstable on some machines and I can't guarantee that you are not going to get crashes and stability issues on CPU's with less than 4 cores.
+The config is based around in-game customizability, proper use of hardware resources, AIO packaging and gaining advantage over the enemy.

+Recommended for competitive players aswell as players getting into TF2.

 Here are some of the features: